maunope/DifferentiaPressureSensor/README.md

     *   Real-time sensor data (temperature, pressure, differential pressure, battery status).
     *   Current timestamp.
     *   SD card write status.
-    *   A settings menu to manage the RTC, SD card, and view configuration.
+    *   A settings menu to manage the RTC, SD card, view configuration, and display a QR code linking to the project repository.
 *   **NTP Time Sync**: Can synchronize the RTC with an NTP server over Wi-Fi.
 *   **USB Mass Storage**: The SD card can be accessed as a USB Mass Storage Device when connected to a computer, allowing for easy retrieval of log files.
 The system  prevents SD card writes while the USB is mounted.
 *   **Power Management**: Implements deep sleep to conserve battery, waking up on a timer or via user interaction (rotary encoder button).
 The OLED screen also powers down after a period of inactivity.